-Most classes are kept small to promote more effective learning.
-The student-faculty ratio for undergraduate clinical groups is no more than 1-to-8.
+- Student-faculty ratio -- The student-faculty ratio for undergraduate clinical groups is no more than 1-to-8

-To obtain a Bachelor of Science in Nursing, students must satisfy the University requirements for graduation, including the UK Core requirements, and obtain a 2.0 grade-point average in nursing in the courses listed under curriculum requirements.
+To obtain a BSN in Nursing, students must satisfy the University requirements for graduation, including the UK Core requirements, and obtain a 2.0 grade-point average in nursing degree programs.
 A grade of C or better must be attained in all courses required in the nursing curriculum in order to proceed to the next clinical course or to graduate.
 A minimum of 120 credit hours is required for graduation.

 Things to consider when contemplating a career in nursing: